Fourier synchrosqueezed transform

 The phases ϕk(t) have time derivatives dϕk(t)/dt that correspond to instantaneous frequencies.
 When the exact phases are unknown, you can use the Fourier synchrosqueezed transform to estimate them.

-The Fourier synchrosqueezed transform is based on the short-time
+The Fourier synchrosqueezed transform is based on the short-time Fourier transform implemented

-time-frequency estimates than the conventional transform.
+the conventional transform.
 The

-using a spectral window, g, and computing
+window, g, and computing

 Unlike the conventional definition, this definition has an extra factor of ej2πηt.
 The transform values are then “squeezed” so that they concentrate around curves of instantaneous frequency in the time-frequency plane.
 The resulting synchrosqueezed transform is of the form